openeuropa/bootstrap-component-library/docs/developing.md

 To override an existing template from BCL the same identical name has to be used, both for the folder and the template name.
 The overridden template has to be added in the `custom-templates/bcl-templates.js` file so that it will not be copied the `templates` folder.

+Ex: To exclude the default table template, you would export in the `bcl-templates.js` file an array like this `['table']`
+The element added to the array has to be the template name without the `html.twig` extension.

 To add a new template a custom name has to be chosen, for consistency they should always be included the same way the default template are:
 `{% include '@oe-bcl/bcl-button/button.html.twig' with {} only %}`